haplokuon/netDxf/README.md

 * Wipeout
 * XLine (aka construction line)

+All entities can be grouped.
-All entities can be grouped and may contain extended data information.
+All entities and table objects may contain extended data information.
 AutoCad Table entities will be imported as Inserts (block references).
 Both simple and complex line types are supported.
-The libray will never be able to read some entities like Regions and 3dSolids, since they depend on undocumented proprietary data.
+The library will never be able to read some entities like Regions and 3dSolids, since they depend on undocumented proprietary data.